isaiahdwest/utilityR/README.md

 - Cleanse bad data with `na_if_func`
 - Clean `data.frame` names from messy excel or csv files with `guess_names`
 - Multiple variable assignment with `g()` and `%=%`
-- Easiily pivot multiple columns into long format in parallel with `parallel_longer`
+- Easily pivot multiple columns into long format in parallel with `parallel_longer`

 ## Stats
 - Calculate standard error from the mean of a variable with `se()`